israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 There are several array methods for iterating over elements The two most important ones are `forEach` and `map`.

+- `forEach` iterates over an array and hands the current element and its index to a function:

 #### Function object